opossum-tool/OpossumUI/USER_GUIDE.md

 All existing attributions are listed and can be selected. **Pre-selected** attributions are signaled by an `P` icon.
 They can be confirmed, which converts them into attributions in all views and in the progress bar.
 However, that is not a requirement. **Pre-selected** and manual attributions are both written in the output file.
-On top there is an icon for openning the filter section.
+On top there is an icon for opening the filter section.
 By clicking on it, a dropdown will be shown with filters that allows for filtering for attributions marked for follow-up, first party and not first party.
 The last two are mutually exclusive.
+Additionally, the attribution view has a multi-select mode, which can be activated by checking the _Multi-select_ checkbox at the top.
+In multi-select mode, a checkbox is visible next to every attribution.
+If at least one attribution has a checked checkbox, the context menu displays the _Delete selected globally_ option.
+This option deletes every selected attribution in all files, after confirming the deletions in a pop-up.

 #### Selected Attribution Panel